chistyhimel/chistyhimel/README.md

 <img width="50%" align="right" alt="developer" src="https://image.freepik.com/free-vector/web-developer-works-laptop-horizontal-banner-with-young-programmer-job-colorful-illustration-flat-style_198278-423.jpg" />

 **_About Me:_**<br>
-I'm a skilled **_MERN Stack Developer_** with strong frontend and Backend knowledge with experience.
+I'm a skilled **_MERN Stack Developer_** with strong frontend and Backend knowledge and experience.
 I enjoy turning complex problems into simple, beautiful, and intuitive designs.
 I love coding.
-I'm currently an Information Science student at Noakhali Science and Technology University.
 When I'm not on my study or coding, you'll find me reading books, or watching movies.
 <br>
 <br>
-I'm always eager to learn, open to change my way of thinking and implementing things, open to learning new technologies, frameworks, and development techniques every day!
+I'm always eager to learn, open to changing my way of thinking and implementing things, and open to learning new technologies, frameworks, and development techniques every day!
 <br>

 **_My Coding Skills:_**<br>